ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### Beta: `ibmcloud ks ingress alb migrate start`
 {: #cs_alb_migrate_start}

 Start a migration of your Ingress configmap and resources that are formatted for use with ALBs that run the {{site.data.keyword.containerlong_notm}} Ingress to instead use with ALBs that run the Kubernetes Ingress image.
-Note that this command helps you create all the resources for ALBs that run Kubernetes Ingress, but afterwards you must still manually change your ALB from one type of image to another.
+Note that this command helps you create all the resources for ALBs that run Kubernetes Ingress, but afterward you must still manually change your ALB from one type of image to another.
 For more information about how to prepare for a migration, see [Changing the image of existing ALBs](/docs/containers?topic=containers-ingress-types#alb-type-migration).
 {: shortdesc}

 ```